 My recent trip to Thailand and subsequently to Laos was indeed a great erudition.
-Thailand is like India in many ways, yet, very different.
+Thailand is so much like India in many ways, yet very different.
 I shall elaborate on the ‘erudition’ part some other time, but for now, let us quickly move on to the curious case of bottled critters aka snake wine.

 Travelling and exploring new places is a way of life for our family and I enjoy it immensely.
 It has helped us break barriers of prejudice, embrace varied cultures, learn local recipes, make new friends and above all – personally, made me realize that change and new learnings are the only constants in life.